lindan1128/Milk-FTIR-Spectra-Metritis-Mastitis-Project/README.md

 This study evaluated the use of milk Fourier-transform infrared (FTIR) spectroscopy to predict and classify early-lactation diseases—metritis and clinical mastitis—in Holstein cows within the first 7 days in milk (DIM).
 To ensure robust and unbiased performance evaluation, we employed a repeated down-sampled LOOCV framework coupled with three PLS-DA-based modeling strategies: Pooled PLS-DA, Multiblock PLS-DA and single-day (DIM) PLS-DA.

+The shiny app for Downsampling effect on evaluation metrics can be found here: https://dan-lin.shinyapps.io/milk-ftir-downsample/

 <img src="https://github.com/lindan1128/Milk-FTIR-Spectra-Metritis-Mastitis-Project/blob/main/workflow.png" alt="Workflow diagram">